-Our sources of liquidity include, subject to the restrictions noted above, proceeds in the form of distributions or loans from our subsidiaries.
-It is the intention of the Shareholders that the Joint Venture, and by extension VMED 02, remains a self-funding company capable of financing its activities on a stand-alone basis without recourse to either Shareholder.
+Our sources of liquidity at the parent level include, subject to the restrictions noted above, proceeds in the form of (i) distributions or loans from our subsidiaries and (ii) contributions or loans from VMED O2 UK Limited.
+It is the intention of the Shareholders that the Joint Venture, and by extension VMED O2, remains a self-funding company capable of financing its activities on a stand-alone basis without recourse to either Shareholder.

 The ongoing cash needs of VMED O2 include corporate general and administrative expenses and fees associated with the JV Service Agreements.
-From time to time, VMED O2 may also require cash in connection with (i) the repayment of outstanding debt and relatedparty obligations (including the repurchase or exchange of outstanding debt securities in the open market, privately-negotiated transactions, tender offers, exchange offers, redemptions or prepayments), (ii) the funding of dividends or distributions to our Shareholders, pursuant to the Joint Venture Shareholders Agreement, (iii) the satisfaction of contingent liabilities or (iv) acquisitions and other investment opportunities.
+From time to time, VMED O2 may also require cash in connection with (i) the repayment of outstanding debt and related-party obligations (including the repurchase or exchange of outstanding debt securities in the open market, privately-negotiated transactions, tender offers, exchange offers, redemptions or prepayments), (ii) the funding of dividends or distributions to our immediate parent, VMED O2 UK Limited, to in turn fund dividends or distributions by VMED O2 UK Limited pursuant to the Joint Venture Shareholders Agreement, (iii) the satisfaction of contingent liabilities or (iv) acquisitions and other investment opportunities.